 According to a famous myth, once a very powerful man-eating demon created havoc in the Mustang region due to a lack of live human flesh.
 This was so because tantric gurus were protecting the inhabited areas through their spells.

 Tantric gurus were creating trouble for the demon through their powerful practice of tantrism, to take revenge demon created a shortage of water and spread unknown diseases in the valley of Mustang and the surrounding areas.
-As water is very important for human civilization and in the Mustang region the main source of snow-melted water was limited due to its remoteness and the massif Himalayas surrounding the villages.
+Water is very important for human civilization and in the Mustang region, the main source of snow-melted water was limited due to its remoteness and the massif Himalayas surrounding the villages.

 This incident led to trouble, and the death of animals and humans due to lack of water and diseases started increasing.
 Even the main gurus (spiritual teachers) were not able to stop the damage created by the demon.